apache/nuttx/fs/unionfs/README.txt

     as the lincoln60 configuration.
 It does not work, however, because the LPC1766 has insufficient RAM to support the THTTPD application in this configuration.

+  See the README.txt file in each of these board directories for additional information about these configurations.